Update 1 August 2022

 What happens to HLS adaptive streaming?

-Although HLS adaptive streaming uses Flash also, there are video players that found a way to play it via html5, where-under JW Player, FlowPlayer and VideoJS.
-This means that HLS adaptive streaming is a good replacement for RTMP streaming, although we can’t look further than 5 years ahead (which is like an age in IT-country).
+Although HLS adaptive streaming used Flash in the past, there are video players that found a way to play it via html5, where-under JW Player, FlowPlayer and VideoJS.
+HLS adaptive streaming has proven to be a good replacement for RTMP streaming.

 Technically, HLS adaptive streaming is more complex than RTMP streaming, but Amazon Web Services (AWS) makes it a little easier for you.